nsidc/qgreenland/doc/user/how-to/troubleshooting.md

 be completely loaded.
 ```

-We haven't observed any adverse effects from this warning.
+We have not observed any adverse effects from this warning.
 If you want to get rid of the
 message permanently, update to the latest release of a supported QGIS version.